Rumie/productSpecs/Rumie Learn.md

 We assign a unique token to every learner and cookie the learner with that token.
 That token is representative of the learner in all of our data, and it is not shared externally beyond strictly to fulfill the aggregation and insights requirements of our systems.

 Our learner data is processed and aggregated strictly for the improvement of the learner experience, both individually and in aggregate.
-We do not share this data with any 3rd parties, and we do not identify learners outside of the scope of their individual experience.Policies:
+We do not share this data with any 3rd parties, and we do not identify learners outside of the scope of their individual experience.

+**Policies:**

 **Cookie Policy:**